Choosing The Right Size Cutting Board

 Yes.
 But bear in mind that different species of wood react to humidity and wear differently so keep the different species as close to the same hardness as you can.

-Bamboo is used primarily in the Orient and is a grass product.
+Bamboo cutting boards are primarily manufactured in Asia.
+Bamboo is a grass product.
 The smaller pieces require a tremendous amount of glue to be used which is hard on your knife edges.

 Woods that measure 850 to 1600 on the Janka hardness scale will be good for a board.
 A measurement above 1600 will be tougher on the knife edges.
 A partial list contains: Ipe, Teak, Southern Chestnut, Bloodwood, Tigerwood, Purpleheart, Jarrah, Bubinga, Merbau, Hickory/Pecan, Acacia, most Bamboo and Wenge.
 Also, some manufacturers add a resin hardener to their boards which is extremely tough on knife edges.